True story: After years of lukewarm resistance, I recently joined the social media platform, Instagram.

 While I can’t say for certain, it seems that ass eating first breached bro culture in a big way in 2015, when the personalities of Barstool Sports’s KFC Radio proclaimed it “the year of rim jobs.”
 Eating ass, one of the hosts said, should be Time’s Person of the Year.
 “Every porn you throw on these days has a girl licking ass or getting her ass licked.
 It’s officially ‘in’ to eat butt...It’s what the cool kids do now.”

 Despite the fact that its founders and bloggers are largely, according to a recent New York Times profile, “liberal-leaning dudes from breeding grounds of the coastal elite,” Barstool Sports has become a safe space for "angry sports fans who maintain that they do not want to talk about Colin Kaepernick or the National Anthem."
 Last month, ESPN pulled the plug on “Barstool Van Talk,” a late-night program that would’ve served as an adaptation of the site’s flagship podcast, “Pardon My Take,” after just one episode, citing an inability to “distance our efforts from the Barstool site and its content.”
 In the aftermath, Barstool has emerged as an enemy of the mainstream media’s political correctness; it is, at times, "aggressively male" and chauvinistic, if not downright sexist.
 As in Vice’s infamous portrait of the prototypical American bro, these are the type of guys “saying ‘cunt’ or ‘nigger’ or ‘slut’ out loud, then half-apologizing to no one in particular.”
-From the lengthy Times profile and the site’s content, one might presume that the founders of and target audience for Barstool are mostly men who do not view themselves as misogynistic, yet nonetheless feel entitled to make jokes or sling slurs that express misogynistic views.
+From the lengthy Times profile and the site’s content, one might presume that the Barstool founders and a not insignificant portion of their audience are men who do not view themselves as misogynistic, yet nonetheless feel entitled to make jokes or sling slurs that express misogynistic views.
 These are the kind of dudes who derogatorily call each other fags in private but also have gay friends; they’re the kind of dudes who will brag to their boys about fucking sluts but will also admit that “sexual harassment” isn’t chill.
 They’re not woke, but maybe they’re aware enough of that fact to pretend to be, as needed.

 The bro’s sometimes-liberal views, as it relates to sex, might be one reason for the shifting attitudes towards rimming emblematic in the “Ass Eatin SZN” movement.
 The more widespread acceptance of gays amongst bros, and straight men in general (one can’t help but think of the rise of the “bromance,” as evinced in any Apatow-related production of the past ten years) is also certainly a factor.
 Moreover, as O’ Connor writes, “transgressing a nasty boundary is, for some, part of the appeal.”
 A preoccupation with filth and abjection seems naturally tailored to dudes who get off on drinking as much as they can, or eating as much as they can, or watching their dude friends vomit from eating and drinking as much as they can.
 Spend enough time talking with a group of straight dudes of a certain age and disposition, as I have, and every conversation, no matter the starting point—like, say, the early films of Terrence Malick—will eventually devolve towards one of two base topics: cum or poo.
 These preoccupations, too, seem oddly relevant to a sex act that involves licking someone’s butthole.
 I also don’t think it’s too much of a stretch to say that the desire to have one’s face sat on, another recent trend, at least amongst the chatter of guys I know, has emerged from a similar place.
 (Interestingly enough, while one might assume that having one’s face sat on is a submissive pose, O’Connor suggests some men actually like it because they feel in control; as with blowjobs, wherein a man puts the most delicate part of his body between the parts of a woman’s, she realizes that “the male psyche is so self-entitling...men can convince themselves they are in charge during absolutely any interaction with a women.”)